msmolyakov/paddle/README.md

 Account alice = new Account(node, 10_00000000L);
 ```

-Definition of test account requires node instance, where it will send all transactions and other requests.\
+Definition of test account requires Node instance, where it will send all transactions and other requests.

-Optionally, you can specify seed phrase, otherwise it will be randomly generated.\
+Optionally, you can specify seed phrase, otherwise it will be randomly generated.

-Also optionally, you can set initial Waves balance, otherwise account will not have Waves tokens at start.\
+Also optionally, you can set initial Waves balance, otherwise account will not have Waves tokens at start.

-Technically, when you specify initial balance, node generates Transfer transaction from "rich" account to the created account.
+Technically, when you specify initial balance, "rich" account sends Transfer transaction to the created account.

-### Retrieving info about account
+### Retrieving information about account

 Account can provide seed phrase, private and public keys, address.
-Account can check if it has a smart contract:
+Account can check if it's scripted:

 ```java
 alice.seed();